There’s one thing almost all first-time beard growers experience at some point in their journey, and that is the dreaded itchy beard.

 - Over-Washing – Beards get dirty, and you should occasionally wash the whiskers, but do know that the more often you do it, the more you dry the skin underneath.
 Using scalp-hair shampoos only makes the issue worse.

 - Lack of Beard Care – Up to a certain point, your beard produces enough sebum oil to moisturize itself, but once it gets long, the hair follicles can’t produce enough, and that’s when you enter the beard rash city.
 Population; you.
+There are many beard products that can help.

 - Your Beard Stabs You – If you have a curly & wavy beard, it’s likely that you go through “the itchy beard stage“ somewhere around 2-4 weeks into your growth process.
 It’s when the facial hair curls and the ends press against your skin.